-Noting that, this schedule of projects is anticipated to include projects that involve very minimal, short term and localized effects that can be addressed through other legislative mechanisms (e.g., Lakes and Rivers Improvement Act, Fisheries Act, etc.), a screening process has been developed to enable those projects to be screened and, subject to that the screening outcomes, exempt from the Ontario Environmental Assessment Act, and therefore the Class EA.
+Noting that, this category of projects is anticipated to include projects that involve very minimal, short term and localized effects that can be addressed through other legislative mechanisms (e.g., Lakes and Rivers Improvement Act, Fisheries Act, etc.), a screening process has been developed to enable those projects to be screened and, subject to the screening outcomes, exempt from the EA Act, and therefore remaining processes under the Class EA.

-Projects that fall within this schedule must meet the following criteria to qualify for the Class EA Screening Process:
+Projects that fall within this category must meet the following criteria to qualify for the Class EA Screening Process:

-• Are associated with existing water management

-infrastructure, such as a dam, a weir, or a lock.
-The existing water management infrastructure may be retrofitted, or refurbished/upgraded (as defined in Appendix A); and

-• Limit any increase in the footprint of the water management infrastructure to 25% or less.
+- Are associated with existing water management infrastructure, such as a dam, a weir, or a lock.
+The existing water management infrastructure may be retrofitted, or refurbished/upgraded (as defined in Appendix A); and - Limit any increase in the footprint of the water management infrastructure to 25% or less.

-In terms of process, the proponents of projects meeting either set of criteria above will qualify to complete a screening to confirm that there are no significant negative environmental effects anticipated from the project.
+In terms of process, the proponents of projects meeting both criteria above will qualify to complete a screening to confirm that there are no significant negative environmental effects anticipated from the project.
 As a first step in the screening process, proponents will issue a Notice of Project Screening to:

-- the Ministry of the Environment, Conservation and Parks' Director of the Environmental Assessment Branch and the Regional Environmental Assessment Coordinator - the Ministry of Northern Development, Mines, Natural Resources and Forestry; - the Ministry of Energy; - the Ministry of Heritage, Sport, Tourism and Culture Industries - anyone potentially directly affected by the project; and - potentially affected Indigenous communities.
+- the Ministry of the Environment, Conservation and Parks' Director of the Environmental Assessment Branch and the Regional Environmental Assessment Coordinator - the Ministry of Natural Resources and Forestry; - the Ministry of Energy; - the Ministry of Citizenship and Multiculturalism - anyone potentially directly affected by the project; and - potentially affected Indigenous communities.